 Components of Emotional Regulation

 Emotional regulation is an executive functioning skill, which is something I cover a lot.
-Executive functioning takes place in the prefrontal cortex region of the brain – this region isn’t fully developed until the mid-twenties.
+Executive functioning occurs in the brain’s prefrontal cortex region – this region isn’t fully developed until the mid-twenties.

 That means emotional regulation can be hard for all children.
 However, some children, such as those with ADHD or autism, may struggle significantly with this skill.

-There are a few components of emotional regulation, and to be successful you need to be able to do them all.
+There are a few components of emotional regulation, and to be successful, you need to learn them all.
 These components are: